-Many patients who have both familial and sporadic forms of cerebral cavernous malformations (CCMs) have mutations in genes that are also known to play a role in cancer genesis.
-Some of these genes either play a role in oncogenesis, anti-apoptosis, or angiogenesis.
+Many patients who have both inherited and sporadic forms of cerebral cavernous malformations (CCMs) have mutations in genes that are also known to play a role in cancer formation.
 Many pediatric patients with tumors receive subsequent radiation therapy and at long-term followup, a select subset have been found to have radiation-induced cavernomas.
-Here, we seek to evaluate and compare the genetic mutations found in patients with familial CCMs to patients with radiation-induced CCMs to determine if any particular class of mutations may be targeted for further study.
+For this project researchers seek to evaluate and compare the genetic mutations found in patients with familial CCMs to patients with radiation-induced CCMs to determine if any particular class of mutations may be targeted for further study.
 If particular mutations are identified, further study could include the development of therapies that target such mutations.
 This work will allow researchers to focus on genes that are known to intersect with the canonical cavernoma mutations in the CCM family and better understand how these pathways may intersect.
 Identifying these areas could lead to better treatments and prevent radiation-induced CCMS.
 The data provided by the Pediatric Brain Tumor Atlas is integral to this work.

 What is the impact of this project?